RBS admits decades of IT neglect after systems crash

 The latest crash could cost RBS millions of pounds in compensation and follows a more serious crash in its payments system last year that Britain's regulator is still investigating.

-The regulator has been scrutinizing the resilience of all banks' technology to address concerns that outdated systems and a lack of investment could cause more crashes.
+The regulator has been scrutinising the resilience of all banks' technology to address concerns that outdated systems and a lack of investment could cause more crashes.

 The technology glitch is another setback for the bank's efforts to recover from the financial crisis when it had to be rescued in a taxpayer-funded bailout.
 The government still owns 82 percent of RBS.